Best Ogio Golf Bags 2023

 There are several things you should think about before buying a golf bag and we have laid out the most important below...

+Put simply, what kind of bag do you want?
+And it normally boils down to two options: stand bag or cart bag?
+Both have their positives and negatives, so you should think about what is most important to you.
 Stand bags are built for those who want to carry their clubs, so factors like comfort and weight are very important.
 Added features like waterproofing, as well as the strength and robustness on offer might also be a consideration many have.

 The two negatives most associated with stand bags are they require more effort to use, and they usually don't offer as much storage as cart bags.
 However, that being said, there are several options above that can also be used on golf carts, so maybe that is a way of killing two birds with one stone.

 Cart bags are for those who want to use golf carts on the golf course.
 If this is you, then you'll likely want a stable model that is not only easy to lift and move around, but also one that sits firmly on your cart.
 One big advantage we have found is that cart bags also tend to offer ample storage for accessories, apparel, valuables and all the other golf paraphernalia you might need during the round.
+The main negative is they are just bulkier and have to be taken off the cart before and after the round, whereas stand bags offer a bit more freedom.

-Storage: These days a good golf bag has to have pockets for the many different reasons mentioned above.
+These days a good golf bag has to have pockets for the many different reasons mentioned above.
 Cart bags tend to have larger pockets because they are just that, larger.
 They also require less effort to use, which means players are able to carry more stuff with them if needed.

 Stand bags on the other hand usually have enough to house just the essentials.
 But this might be all that's required depending on your round-to-round requirements.
 So, have a think about how much gear you want to take onto the golf course, and pick a bag accordingly.

-Waterproofing: If you live or golf somewhere that gets a lot of rain, then getting a waterproof bag is a no-brainer.
+If you live or golf somewhere that gets a lot of rain, then getting a waterproof bag is a no-brainer.
 If you don't, however, this factor won't be as important.
 We should acknowledge that some models above are better than others in this regard because they have been designed as such.

-Weight: Across all types of bag, weight is important.
-Stand bags obviously have to be lightweight because players will be carrying them on their backs and shoulders all day, while cart bags should also have a degree of lightness so they are easy to manoeuvre on the golf course, and from the car to the cart itself.
+Across all types of bag, weight is important.
+Stand bags obviously have to be lightweight because players will be carrying them on their backs and shoulders all day, while cart bags should also have a degree of lightness so they are easy to maneuver on the golf course, and from the car to the cart itself.
+Thankfully most brands these days make lightweight models across their ranges because not many players want to use a heavy bag.

-Looks: How do you want your golf bag to look?
+How do you want your golf bag to look?
 Whatever the model, brands try their best to create design aesthetics that stand out, or blend in on the golf course.
-Therefore have a think about which models you like the look of, or if some bags have different colour schemes.
+Therefore have a think about which models you like the look of, or if some bags have different color schemes.

-Budget: Our final factor to consider is of course price.
+Our final factor to consider is of course price.
 There are golf bags at every single price point, so if you want to go for a premium model you can, or if you want a cheap stand bag you can also do that too.

 FAQs